 - 4. Burner orifices can clog.
 Clean dirty orifices with a multi-tool designed for cleaning various sizes of orifices. - 5.
 Adjust the burner's air shutters to stabilize and harden the flame and reduce yellow-tipping, which should also reduce the CO concentration. - 6.
-If the CO reading remains over 225 ppm as measured, consider further measures if non-DOE funds are available.
+If the CO reading remains over 225 ppm as measured, consider further measures.
 These include: scheduling a service call by a gas specialist; installing a kitchen fan if none currently exists; or installing an additional CO alarm near the kitchen but at least 20 feet away from the range.